amiller8045/ticket-lifecycle/README.md

 ![image](https://github.com/user-attachments/assets/9a95d459-ad97-4507-a4d0-59670fe76cba)

-Now we have an understanding of Tickets and Ticket Lifecycles
+Congrats!
+Now we have an understanding of Tickets and Ticket Lifecycles!